DSO/Upstream: Frequently Asked Questions

 - What hardware and software is needed to run DSO/Upstream?

-DSO/Upstream is a configurable, interactive application for scheduling and optimizing sequences of oil and gas exploration and production activities.
-It incorporates a drag-and-drop Gantt chart user interface, together with sophisticated data management capabilities, and makes it easy for you to develop and manage complex integrated operations schedules that are aligned with your business objectives.
+DSO/Upstream is a configurable, interactive software application that's designed for rapid and reliable scheduling and optimizing oil and gas upstream activities.
+It incorporates a drag-and-drop Gantt chart interface, together with data management capabilities, making it easy to develop and manage complex operational schedules that are aligned with your business objectives.

 - Automatically assign rigs, other equipment, and crews to exploration and production activities in an optimal sequence, rapidly and reliably

-- Interactively adjust your schedules to reflect operational changes and disruptions, using the drag-and-drop Gantt-based interface
+- Interactively adjust schedules to reflect operational changes and disruptions, using the drag-and-drop Gantt-based interface

-- Optimize your results to aligned with important objectives, such as cost, production output, and equipment utilization
+- Optimize your results so that they are always aligned with important objectives, such as cost, production output, and equipment utilization

-- Collaborate effectively with your colleagues, using a consolidated operations model focused on corporate objectives
+- Collaborate effectively with your colleagues, using a consolidated operational model that’s focused on corporate objectives

-- Create and evaluate scenarios rapidly to identify an optimal alternative
+- Create and evaluate multiple plan/schedule scenarios very rapidly, so that you can select the optimal alternative

-DSO/Upstream users range from the largest oil & gas companies in the world to smaller in-dependent operators.
-Some use DSO/Upstream for scheduling drilling operations only, while many use it to manage all aspects of the well delivery process: leases, milestones, pad and facility construction, spud/drill sequences, fracturing/completions, tie-ins, and field maintenance.
+DSO/Upstream users range from the largest oil & gas companies in the world to smaller independent operators.
+Some use DSO/Upstream for scheduling only drilling operations, while many conducting unconventional operations use it to manage all aspects of the well delivery process: permitting, leases, milestones, pad and facility construction, spud/drill sequences, fracturing/completions, and tie-ins.